 Aesthetic preferences for objects' shapes have also been extensively examined.
 Golden ratio, complexity, symmetry, and size, for example, have been suggested as potential simple aspects of the stimuli that can make objects pleasant.
-The 'golden ratio' is obtained by dividing a line into two parts so that the proportion of the entire line to the longer segment is equal to the proportion of the longer segment to the shorter segment.
-When this proportion characterizes, for example, the ratio between the sides of a rectangle, it defines a rectangle that should be more pleasant than any other possible rectangles.
+The "golden ratio" is obtained by dividing a line into two parts so that the proportion of the entire line to the longer segment is equal to the proportion of the longer segment to the shorter segment.
+When this proportion characterises, for example, the ratio between the sides of a rectangle, it defines a rectangle that should be more pleasant than any other possible rectangles.
 Fechner (1871), who initially proposed the basic behavioural methods to study aesthetics in the 19th century, provided the first evidence for this supposed preference.
-However, the golden ratio as an aesthetic primitive has been questioned as many studies showed that in certain conditions the golden ratio is not preferred over other geometries (see, for example, Höge, 1997; Bruno, Gabriele, Tasso & Bertamini, 2014; McManus & Weatherby, 1997; McManus, Cook & Hunt, 2010; McManus & Wu, 2013; and van Schaik & Ling, 2003; 2006).
+However, the golden ratio as an aesthetic primitive has been questioned as many studies showed that in certain conditions the golden ratio is not preferred over other geometries (see, for example, Bruno, Gabriele, Tasso, & Bertamini, 2014; Höge, 1997; McManus, Cook, & Hunt, 2010; McManus & Weatherby, 1997; McManus & Wu, 2013; van Schaik & Ling, 2003, 2006).

 Birkhoff (1933) has proposed simplicity as an aesthetic preference.
-By studying polygons, the author suggested that aesthetics increases with the number of ordered elements (such as equal sides, equal angles, etc.) and decreases with complexity (number of sides, unequal sides, unequal angles, etc.).
+By studying polygons, the author suggested that aesthetics increases with the number of ordered elements (such as equal sides and equal angles) and decreases with complexity (number of sides, unequal sides, and unequal angles).
 Furthermore, when complexity is kept constant, configurations that are more symmetrical should be preferred (Garner & Clement, 1963).
 However, the role of both simplicity and symmetry in aesthetics has been questioned.
-Boselie & Leeuwenberg (1985) and Eysenck & Castle (1971) suggested that the relation between simplicity and aesthetics of polygons is not linear, and that an intermediate level of complexity of about ten sides might be favoured over lower or higher number of sides.
-In addition, Berlyne (1971) showed that the aesthetics of complex stimuli increases with the duration of exposure, whilst duration of exposure reduces the aesthetics of simpler stimuli.
-The effectiveness of symmetry as an aesthetic feature has also been questioned, for example, by Jacobson & Höfel (2002) who found relevant individual differences with some participants consistently judging asymmetric shapes aesthetically more pleasant.
+Boselie and Leeuwenberg (1985) and Eysenck and Castle (1971) suggested that the relation between simplicity and aesthetics of polygons is not linear and that an intermediate level of complexity of about 10 sides might be favoured over lower or higher number of sides.
+In addition, Berlyne (1971) showed that the aesthetics of complex stimuli increases with the duration of exposure, whereas the duration of exposure reduces the aesthetics of simpler stimuli.
+The effectiveness of symmetry as an aesthetic feature has also been questioned, for example, by Jacobson and Höfel (2002) who found relevant individual differences with some participants consistently judging asymmetric shapes aesthetically more pleasant.
 This is particularly true of complex stimuli such as human faces: perfectly symmetric faces can be considered less attractive than slightly asymmetric ones (Swaddle & Guthill, 1995).

-Another stimulus feature that has been suggested to affect aesthetics is size.
-According to Silvera, Josephs, & Giesler (2002), when everything else is kept constant, we tend to prefer larger pictorial stimuli than smaller ones.
-This result conflicts with Jackson & Ervin (1992) and with Langlois, Roggman & Reiser-Danner (1990), who found that very tall men or very big eyes are not aesthetically pleasant.
-Silvera, Josephs & Giesler (2002) therefore suggested that the simple rule "bigger is better" might be true only for abstract figures, but does not apply to human features; thus excluding that stimuli size, per se, can be an aesthetic primitive.
+Another feature that has been suggested to affect aesthetics is stimulus size.
+According to Silvera, Josephs, and Giesler (2002), when everything else is kept constant, people prefer larger pictorial stimuli than smaller ones.
+This result conflicts with Jackson and Ervin (1992) and with Langlois, Roggman, and Reiser-Danner (1990) who found that very tall men or very big eyes are not aesthetically pleasant.
+Silvera et al. (2002), therefore, suggested that the simple rule "bigger is better" might be true only for abstract figures and may not apply to human features, thus excluding that size, per se, is an aesthetic primitive.